Filaments of crime: Informing policing via thresholded ridge estimation: Literature review

+The research mentioned above developed in parallel to methods for estimating hot spots.
+With about 75\% of agencies using the hot spots policing approach, most use kernel density estimations to identify intervention areas \cite{national2018proactive, mastrofski2015police}.
+While kernel methods show great success, they only focus on singular cells and spaces instead of the surrounding problem areas or opportunities.
+This lead to the suggestion that there should perhaps be more to just plotting densities of crime areas \cite{eck1997those}.
+To address this, a risk terrain model has been presented \cite{caplan2011risk}, applying forecasting of opportunity structures throughout a geographic space and building on prior kernel density work.
+This does, however, still include possible pitfalls of an over-reliance on the epicenter of cells to suggest patrol work.
+Hence, the risk terrain model and kernel density models still apply a static approach for placing police on dots, or epicenters, with little consideration for the full spatial range identified.

+In summary, hot spot policing provides a way for police departments to reduce crimes by patrolling problem areas effectively, but there are limitations to the use of kernel methods.
+Hot spots illustrate varying levels of crime concentration over a geographic landscape.
+The empirical work described in this paper suggests that the decision of where the line is drawn by analysts to define a hot spot may vary the amount of attention.
+Thus, hot spot patrols may benefit from a defined route that exhibits optimal routes to target crime prevention resources so they do not focus on just one area.

-\subsection{Patrol Optimization}
+\subsection{Patrol optimization}

-For strategic planning, law enforcement makes use of hot spots to identify problem areas and patrol routes for police.
-For this reason, the identification of routes in and between hot spots is most relevant due to motor patrols being constrained by street networks \citep{menton2008bicycle}.
-Police agencies approach the identification of hot spots through basic statistical methods and tools, as most crime analysts do not have access to advanced statistical knowledge or techniques \citep{mamalian1999use, ratcliffe2004crime}.
-Other methods such as the Getis-Ord Gi* statistic have also been used to detect crime clustering.
-Within police departments, however, advanced route planning based on proper hot spot estimations still lags behind most current research.
+For strategic planning, law enforcement makes use of hot spots to identify problem areas to patrol.The visible presence of patrols in a community is one of the key components in reducing crime, especially in hot spots.
+For this reason, the identification of routes in hot spots is relevant due to patrols being constrained by street networks \cite{menton2008bicycle}.
+Furthermore, given the scarcity of police resources, the efficient allocation of proactive patrols is crucial, and an optimal dosage of police presence at these hot spots needs to be applied.
+Police agencies identify hot spots with spatial ellipses, grid mapping, thematic mapping, kernel density methods, Getis-Ord Gi*, and point processes for spatial analytics \cite{chainey2008utility, ratcliffe2010crime, Xue2006}.
+That being said, advanced route planning based on proper hot spot estimations still lags behind most current research.